 One hole is a circle; one hundred are a conspiracy.
 Those who dread this pattern flee like refugees from its manifestations.
 Then they seek it like hypnotized masochists.
 Their world is a haunted house infested with menacing codes and enigmatic visions that demand comprehension while evading all attempts.
 Clusters of small holes present no obvious danger, yet they induce a primal fear reserved for snakes and Death.
 A recent study merely augments the mystery, raising more questions than it answers.
 The West is not unique: monks in the Temple of 11,111,117 Holes contemplate the emptiness.

 Trypophobia is a discovery, not an illness, an encounter with terrible wisdom, the first step on a convoluted path to some dark enlightenment.
 Found so often in nature, object of apprehension and meditation throughout the ages, this pattern is a symbolic code.
 Some Call It Trypophobia deciphers it and reckons with the message.
-Jablonski’s existential analysis of this disabling condition first appeared in Sou’wester.
-His contribution went down the memory hole courtesy of the Sentinels of the Chandelier and Big Pharma.
+Jablonski’s existential analysis of this disabling condition went down the memory hole courtesy of the Sentinels of the Chandelier and Big Pharma.
 Why don’t they want you to think it’s philosophical?
-Then Tryposoothe can’t fix it, slated for release in 2019.
+Then Tryposoothe can’t fix it, slated for release in 2021.
 This Wiki screenshot is one of dozens.
 Philosophic explanations need not apply — unless reductive materialist.

 Your mind is wired to see meaning in patterns.
 Consider the lotus pod.
 Concede the depravity of the universe.
 In a world where all beings survive by devouring or parasitizing each other, where the “pinnacle of creation” routinely massacres his counterparts en masse, it’s an inanimate pod on the end of a stalk that demonstrates the sinister essence of Reality.
 But how?
 Don’t trust your computer screen.
 An issue of this magnitude can only be resolved by research in the field.